NgocVTran/Udacity---Self-Driving-Car-3/Project1/README.md

 A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.

+## Implementation
+According to the seed project's code, the path planning algorithms is reparated into two parts:

+1. Prediction:
+Based on the sensor fusion data, the car will know that is there anything blocking in front of it, or is this safe to make a lane change to the left or right, then the algorithms predicts car's position and try to give the best decision in each case.

+2. Behavior
+Based on the prediction of above, the algorithms decided to increase, decrease speed, or should the car make a lane change.

 ---

 ## Dependencies